From PPC ads to promotional emails, there are many, many, many ways you can go about generating sales for an ecommerce business.

 One, you know that these people are willing to spend money.

-Two, you know that they have experience with your brand and are now going to trust your brand more.
+Two, you know that they have experience with your brand and trust it.

-However, there is, in fact, a way to make a buyer’s list even more powerful.
+However, there is, in fact, a way to make a buyer’s list even more effective.

 And that is by using segmentation.

 If you can create a segmented list, based on the interests that people have, the products that they have purchased or the actions that they have taken on your site – you’ll be able to dramatically ramp up ROI.